dportik/SuperCRUNCH/docs/Analysis_Overview.md

 uce-5810	uce-5810	xxxxxxxxxxxx
 ```

 Notice the third column is junk.
 Unfortunately, UCE loci have been numbered in a suboptimal way.
-For example, uce-1 instead of uce-0001.
-This causes problems when searching for locus labels, because the term `uce-1` is contained inside of `uce-10`, `uce-104`, `uce-1038`, etc. Because of this, the label search will not work properly, and so we have to rely exclusively on the abbreviation to find the correct sequences.
+For example, the label `uce-1` is used instead of `uce-0001`.
+This causes problems when searching for locus labels, because the term `uce-1` is contained inside of `uce-10`, `uce-104`, `uce-1638`, etc. Because of this, the label search will not work properly, and so we have to rely exclusively on the abbreviation to find the correct sequences.

 Here is an example of some frog UCE records I searched: